tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 # unsorted

-Northwest Calgary
-Tuscany, Silver Springs, Ranchlands, Varsity: The northwest is characterized by easy access to transit and good amenities.
-Communities like Tuscany and Silver Springs have strong demand for both ownership and rentals.
-Older communities, including Ranchlands and Varsity, provide affordable homes with potential for renovation and solid returns.
-North Calgary
-Thorncliffe, Beddington, Huntington Hills: These established neighborhoods are benefiting from affordability and future infrastructure, including the extension of the CTrain line.
-Thorncliffe in particular has larger lot sizes and is expected to see strong growth.
 Northeast Calgary
 Whitehorn, Rundle, Pineridge, Temple: Working-class communities close to transit and employment hubs like the airport.
 These areas offer affordable housing with strong rental demand, especially from families.
 Properties near the CTrain line are particularly desirable.
 Surrounding Towns